Dave Hitchcock

-Dave Hitchcock is an English former record producer working with Genesis, Caravan, Camel, Curved Air and Renaissance.
+Dave Hitchcock is an English former record producer working with such bands as Genesis, Caravan, Camel, Curved Air and Renaissance.

-Biography

-David Hitchcock worked in A&R as a staff producer at Decca Records before becoming an independent record producer.
-He worked with Decca Records and Charisma Records and formed the company Gruggy Woof Productions.
+He worked in A&R as a staff producer at Decca Records, also worked with Charisma Records and then became an independent record producer forming the company Gruggy Woof Productions.

 Hitchcock later retrained as a chartered accountant with KPMG with the aim of becoming someone who could provide financial advice for musicians.
 He then joined Ernst & Young's Entertainment & Media Group.
-In 1992, he left to manage the business affairs of Monty Python before founding his own accountancy business, DBM Ltd, "For artists, producers, writers and other creatives - 85% of what we do is music-related."
+In 1992, he left to manage the business affairs of Monty Python before founding his own accountancy business, DBM Ltd, which focuses on "artists, producers, writers and other creatives - 85% of what we do is music-related."